 Even back in 2003, the Wireless Association CTIA made a statement that, “there are 150 million wireless phones subscribers…more than 80 million wireless phones sold in North America each year, and an average subscriber upgrades equipment every 18 months.”
 These numbers have only grown, and this is what creates the issue of wireless phone disposal.
 Cell phone recycling programs allow businesses and consumers to easily recycle old wireless phones, reducing waste and keeping harmful materials such as heavy metal from entering landfills.

-ReCellular is a reseller and refurbisher of old cell phones.
-They collect 25,000 cell phones every day from collection sites all over!
-You can buy and sell used phones, and all phones and accessories that cannot be reused are recycled responsibly.
-Trade in your cell phone with ReCellular for cash.
+Many companies act as resellers and refurbishers of old cell phones.
+They collect thousands of cell phones every day from collection sites all over!
+This gives you a chance to buy and sell used phones, and all phones and accessories that cannot be reused are recycled responsibly.

-Cute animations or annoying- you decide.
 This cell phone recycling site is and run by Earthworks, a non-profit organization that works exclusively on resource extraction issues (i.e. mining, drilling and digging).
 They will also accept phone batteries and chargers.
-You can even mail your phone in and deduct both the value of the phone and shipping cost from your taxes.
+When you mail your phone in, you’re able to deduct both the value of the phone and shipping cost from your taxes.

 Recycle Cell Phones for Cash